-- Understanding the technology bottom up is imperative for the CFO.
+- Understanding the technology bottom-up is imperative for the CFO.
 Digitization of the finance function should be the number one priority.
-It should lay the foundation to identify skill gaps in the finance function, align it with new business model innovation and look at M&A as a powerful mechanism to acquire skills, technologies and business model innovations previously unheard of in the incumbent company.
+It should lay the foundation to:

-- For a CFO to truly turn digital, he needs to build renewed focus on the financial strategy to back the new digital transformation initiatives.
-It should also focus on the compensation strategy, build new measures of performance and understand regulatory compliance in this new digital world order.
+- For a CFOs to truly turn digital, focus must be toward the new digital transformation initiatives.
+Moreover, focus on compensation strategy, build new measures of performance, and understand regulatory compliance in this new digital world order.